 Our Form is ready now.
 Let’s proceed to the next step.

-Go to the page you want to add the Form to and open it in Elementor.
-Locate the Form widget and drop it in the section.
+Go to the page you want to add the Form to and open it in Elementor page builder or Gutenberg editor.
+Locate the Form widget/block and add it to the section.

-In the Content block select the Form you’ve set up on the backend and then style it up according to your needs.
+In the Select form drop-down menu select the form you’ve set up on the backend and then style it up according to your needs.